MAVProxyUser/MiSTercade-Review/README.md

 ## 8 competing solutions!?

 I of course had to do my due dilligence and make sure that there wasn't a better solution available.
-I came across the following projects, and products while looking.<br>
+I came across the following projects, and products while looking for a MiSTercade alternative.<br>

 MisterCade by PorkChop Express<br> https://twitter.com/misteraddons/status/1308618491466067968?lang=en<br>